Lythom/capsule/README.md

 ## Changelog ##

+**1.12.2-3.3.5 : Disable starters config**
+- [Submissions] Add some player submissions as default loots!
+[Thanks Kam](https://github.com/Lythom/capsule/issues/18) for new loots, [Thanks Grade](https://github.com/Lythom/capsule/issues/16) for new starters, Thanks heaven_k for new loot.
+- [Community suggestion] Add randomized starters.
+Default configuration is now to give a random starter instead of all starters in the folder.
+A new config entry as been added: starterMode which can take values "all", "random" or "none".
+Starters remains disabled if "starterTemplatesPath" configuration is empty.
+[Thanks to happybandit360](https://github.com/Lythom/capsule/issues/19)
+- [Community report] Fix server crash when starter fail to be delivered to the player.
+[Thanks to LennartCockx](https://github.com/Lythom/capsule/issues/20)
+- Fix blueprint undeploy sometimes not not matching properly when nbt is empty

 **1.12.2-3.2.103 : Disable starters config**
 - [Community report] Emptying "starterTemplatesPath" config value now disables starters.
 [Thanks to Boolyman](https://github.com/Lythom/capsule/issues/14) and [Thanks to TheQKnight](https://www.curseforge.com/minecraft/mc-mods/capsule?comment=157).